aryklein/my-notes/kafka/kafka-on-kubernetes.md

       - ALLOW_PLAINTEXT_LISTENER=yes
 ```

-This setup runs all brokers and Zookeeper in the same host.
-It could work for testing.
-Moving this setup to production
+This setup runs all Kafka brokers and Zookeeper in the same host.
+It could work for testing but moving this setup to
-(using multiple servers) could involve some Ansible work.
+production (using multiple servers) could involve some automation work.

 ## Running Kafka on Kubernetes

 The steps mentioned above are good options, but they require a lot of work on automation and maintenance.
 A good option
 to avoid a headache is to run Kafka in Kubernetes cluster with the help of an operator.

-At the time of writting this document, [Strimzi](https://strimzi.io) operator seems to be the most mature and complete.
+At the time of writting this document, [Strimzi](https://strimzi.io) operator seems to be the most mature and complete
+project.

 This operators simplify the process of: